Listening for Sirens: Locating and Classifying Acoustic Alarms in City Scenes: CONCLUSIONS

 \section{CONCLUSIONS}

 In this paper we proposed a framework to detect alerting sound events in urban environments, and localise the respective sound source.
 As traffic scenarios are characterised by copious, unstructured and unpredictable noise, we proposed a new denoising method based on semantic segmentation of the stereo gammatonegram of the signals in a multi-task learning scheme, to simultaneously recover the original clean sound, and identify its nature.
 The direction of arrival of the sound is, then, obtained by training a CNN with the cross-gammatongrams of the denoised signals.
-Our experimental evaluation, which included challenging scenarios characterised by extremely low SNRs (\textit{$-40 dB \leq SNR \leq 10 dB$}), showed an average classification rate of $94 \%$, and a median absolute error of $7.5\degree$ when operating on audio frames of $0.5s$, and of $2.5\degree$ when operating on frames of $2.5s$.
+Our experimental evaluation, which includes challenging scenarios characterised by extremely low SNRs (\textit{$-40 dB \leq SNR \leq 10 dB$}), showed an average classification rate of $94 \%$, and a median absolute error of $7.5\degree$ when operating on audio frames of $0.5s$, and of $2.5\degree$ when operating with a median filter on longer frames of $2.5s$. \rv{Further work can investigate the detection of audio events against other noise sources, and the occurrence of simultaneous acoustic alarms of a different nature.}